google/xls/docs_src/codegen_options.md

     NOTE: If set to 0 or a negative value, no throughput minimum will be enforced.

+-   `--default_arc_worst_case_throughput=...` sets the default worst-case
+    throughput bound for feedback arcs when `--generator=pipeline`.
+If set, allows scheduling a pipeline ensuring all backedges achieve worst-case throughput no slower than once per N cycles by default.
+If the designer uses both flags, `--worst_case_throughput` is enforced as an upper bound for all configurations, and any arcs not otherwise configured will use `--default_arc_worst_case_throughput`.

+-   `--arc_worst_case_throughput=...` sets specific worst-case throughput bounds for labeled feedback arcs when `--generator=pipeline`.
+Specified as a comma-separated list of `write_label:read_label=throughput` entries.
+If set, forces those explicit backedge paths to achieve throughput no slower than once per N cycles.
+If the designer uses both flags, `--worst_case_throughput` is enforced as an upper bound for all configurations, and any arcs not otherwise configured will use `--default_arc_worst_case_throughput`.

 -   `--dynamic_throughput_objective_weight=...` is disabled by default.
 If set, the scheduler will attempt to optimize for dynamic throughput as well as for area; the value controls how strongly this is prioritized. e.g., if set to